Travelling with your pet on the Interislander

 Travelling by car with your pet

 If you’re travelling with us by car, you can bring your pet with you at no extra charge.
 They’ll just need to stay in your vehicle for the duration of the journey.
-Once the ferry has set off, you can’t go down and visit them on the vehicle deck.
+Once the ferry has set off, there may be times that you'll be able to visit your pet during the sailing, just ask your friendly crew.
 Here are a few things you need to do to make sure they’re comfortable:

 - Make sure the car is ventilated by leaving the windows open just a little at the top.
 You can also buy special window vents if you travel frequently and leave your pet in the car

 - Leave them a dog treat, a toy to play with or favourite blanket – you want them to feel at home!

 Travelling on foot with your pet on the ferry